iterative/dvc.org/content/docs/command-reference/exp/show.md

 Let's say we have run 3 experiments in our project.
-The basic usage shows the workspace (Git working tree) and experiments derived from `HEAD` (`master` branch in this case), and all of their metrics, params and dependencies (scroll right to see all):
+The basic usage shows the workspace (Git working tree) and experiments derived from `HEAD` (`master` branch in this case), and all of their metrics, parameters and dependencies (scroll right to see all):

 ```dvc
 $ dvc exp show